1jour1vin

 Decanter

-"Rich and delicate, this wine is loaded with black fruit coated in smoky tannins from barrel aging.
-It is full-bodied, fruity, and structured on the palate.
-Thanks to its concentrated texture, it can be enjoyed now or cellared for 5-6 years.
-(Wine Enthusiast 2013 - Roger Voss).
+“Rich and delicate, this wine is bursting with black fruit, enveloped by smoky tannins from barrel aging.
+It is full-bodied, fruity, and well-structured on the palate.
+Thanks to its concentrated texture, it can be enjoyed now or cellared for 5–6 years. ” (Wine Enthusiast 2013 - Roger Voss).
 A very successful Médoc!

 Buy your Tour Saint-Vincent wines at the best price in a private sale!